Breadcrumb

 About Doris Lydahl

-I am a senior lecturer in theory of science and a researcher within the field of science and technology studies.
+I am a senior lecturer in theory of science, associate lecturer in sociology, and a researcher within the field of science and technology studies.
 My research concerns the meeting between policy and practice.
 I am studying how and when policy is enacted in practice at for example hospitals, in psychiatry and in elderly care.
 Specifically, I am interested in what is often taken for granted: the mundane, ordinary and routine-like everyday work and procedures.
 Building on insights from science- and technology studies I see mundane and everyday practices as places where policy, science and technology meet and enact their normativities, values and orders and where these are transformed and adapted.

 I have previously researched welfare technology in elderly care in a project funded by Riksbankens Jubileumsfond.
 Before that, I was a postdoc at the University of Tampere.
 I received my PhD in June 2017 from the Department of Sociology and Work Science.